Financial-Times/ft-origami/new-starter-guide/new-starter-to-origami.md

 ## Using Origami

-Being a part of the Origami team does need you to understand how the components library works.
-It is a good practice to go through [the tutorials and the documentation](http://origami.ft.com/).
+All documentation on how to use Origami is here: [the tutorials and the documentation](http://origami.ft.com/).

-There are two ways of adding Origami modules.
-The first one is by the [Origami Build Service](http://origami.ft.com/docs/developer-guide/modules/build-service/).
-The second way is by doing it the manual way with [Origami Build Tools](http://origami.ft.com/docs/developer-guide/modules/building-modules/) via the CLI.